Description: Perennial herbs, usually erect or spreading, rarely twining or prostrate; sometimes rhizomatous, roots fibrous or tuberous.

 Distribution and occurrence: World: 49 species, Australia, Malesia, Asia.
 Australia: 49 species (47 species endemic), all States.

-Thysanotus is sometimes placed in the family Asparagaceae.
+Thysanotus has previously been placed in the family Anthericaceae.

 Text by S. McCune & D.W.
 Hardin

 |1||Flowering stems annual, twining or prostrate; flowers occurring singly on branches; anthers all more or less equal, dehiscing by longitudinal slits||Thysanotus patersonii|

 |Flowering stems perennial, not twinning, erect or spreading, or absent; flowers usually 2 or more per umbel, often in paniculate inflorescences; anthers usually unequal, dehiscing by terminal pores||2|